bclasky1539/noakweather_archive/README.md

 # NOAK Weather Dashboard project

+## Archive Statement:

+As of February 2025, this project has been archived and is read-only.

+Ongoing development of this project can be found [here](https://github.com/bclasky1539/noakweather).

+## Project Overview

 This project is a weather dashboard in Python.
 Currently, it will return the current weather from OpenWeatherMap.
 In the future the project will be improved to include other items such as the following